Quantifying Weather Impact

 - Produce a final report

 The resulting final report typically describes the top weather impacts along with statistical summaries of weather impact model performance such as RMSE or MBE.
-And of course because OnPoint Weather was used, we can have confidence in the results.
+And of course because OnPoint Weather was used, we can have very high confidence in the results.

 How can we help?